Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 ## Tutorials & Projects

 - **[SPD 1.2 Blog Post: UI/UX](https://docs.google.com/document/d/1rfXVN1ldCbYt_2u9drXXOszQFlvTEW1xZi8-5Kh7XJQ/edit#heading=h.pxjuoqz282qp)** -  link has the fully fledged assignment.
 Work on this assignment throughout the course instead of saving it for last minute.
 This blog post will serve as a valuable portfolio to demonstrate your skill to recruiters.
+  - Draft due December 5th, which will be our feedback class
+  - Final due December 10th
   - Grading: [Blog Post Rubric](https://drive.google.com/file/d/1Q7kd-JTwd8COOGNeSD43UoAivwF5_dWZ/view?usp=sharing) will be used to evaluate your work.
 Students must score an average of 2 or above to pass.
 - Classroom activities mentioned below
-- **Term 2: Product MVP** - due at the end of the term
+- **Term 2: Product MVP - Due November 28th** - due at the end of the term
+  - Version 1 due November 28th, shipped “skateboard” that scores a 3 on the [intensive rubric](https://docs.google.com/document/d/1pdtRdgVISE07fFc8oBi5hCnLkwBQDFG5_3f79aDV1WU/edit)
+  - Version 2 due December 10th, Polished App using the [portfolio project rubric](http://make.sc/portfolio-project-rubric), excluding the following rows (we'll cover that in future terms): Agile & SCRUM planning, Adoption
+  - Grading: reference the two rubrics above
-- **Intensive: Shipped product** - Term 2 ends with a one week "intensive" soley focused on designing, coding and shiping your own original product.
+- **Intensive: Shipped product** - Term 2 ends with a one week "intensive" soley focused on designing, coding and shiping your own NEW original product.
   - Grading: We'll use this [portfolio project rubric](https://docs.google.com/document/d/1nd70y0jzxD31mgxvwxgXxUY_Bi4YAN_kX9To_M0UilI/edit?usp=drive_web&ouid=102349547791146369642) to evaluate your work.
 Products must score an average of >2 to pass.

 ## Evaluation

 To pass this course you must meet the following requirements:

-- No more than two no call no shows
-- No more than four excused absences
 - Make up all classwork from all absences
 - Finish all required tutorials and projects
-- Pass the final exam (summative assessment) >=80%
+- Pass the final exam (summative assessment) >=75%

 # Lessons

+Course Dates: Monday, October 24 – Wednesday, December 12, 2018 (7 weeks)

+Class Times: Monday and Wednesday sections between 10:00am-12:30pm (13 class sessions)

-13 planned lessons (7 weeks x 2 meetings per week -~1 holiday)
+12 planned lessons (7 weeks x 2 meetings per week -~1 holiday)

 ## 1. Problem Ideation - ([Class Slides](https://docs.google.com/presentation/u/1/d/1FLSLK2vR0srmS4Vo57qc_BHEwBX-JtXqNgvdDRBGHVw/edit?usp=drive_web&ouid=102349547791146369642)) DAN, BRAUS 10/22
   - **Before Class** - think of problems in the world that could be solved with technology